About HIV and AIDS

 HIV and AIDS are rare in Australian children.

 HIV spreads through the exchange of blood, semen, vaginal fluid, rectal fluid or breastmilk.
 This kind of exchange can happen during pregnancy, birth, breastfeeding, unprotected sex and needle-sharing.

-Children with HIV (human immunodeficiency virus) usually get the virus from their infected mothers, either during pregnancy or birth.
-In the past there was a risk of contracting HIV through transfusions of contaminated blood, but all blood for transfusion is now carefully tested.
+Children with HIV usually get the virus from their infected mothers, during pregnancy or birth.

 The earliest symptoms of HIV are so similar to other viral illnesses that they’re easy to miss.
-But most infected children are born infected, so their parents and carers can look out for symptoms like:
+Infected children might show signs of a weakened immune system like:

 - failure to gain weight, or weight loss

 If a child living with HIV develops AIDS, they might get life-threatening infections and diseases like pneumonia, repeated serious bacterial infections and even some cancers.

 Tests for HIV